Dmitri-Sintsov/HelpLar/README.md

 ::hashedArray() is a multi-field version of ->lists()

-::cachedUpdate() is advanced version of ::firstOrCreate() with optional redis caching.
+::cachedUpdate() is advanced version of ::firstOrCreate() with optional Redis caching.

 ## HelpLar\sdv_debug.php
 Various functions for debug logging, including custom SQL logger.